 Under the passage of the 2018 farm bill in December 2018, CBD was a controlled substance under federal law.
 The passage of the bill allowed hemp to be designated an agricultural crop with a warning that the breakdown of the cannabinoid profile be listed on the label.

 Cannabis, like all herbs, are polypharmaceutical substances, meaning they have the potential to interact with medications, other herbs and over-the-counter items.
 The interactions can range from an increase in uncomfortable symptoms to life-threatening.
-Its critical to understand the effects CBD has on medications so you can make an informed decision.
+Its critical to understand the possible effects CBD has on medications so you can make an informed decision with your doctor.

-The rule of thumb is that while taking any medications its best to avoid any item that travels Cytochrome P450, including CBD.
+The rule of thumb is that while taking any medications its best to avoid any item that travels Cytochrome P450, including CBD and work with your healthcare professional / doctor before implementing.

 The nutraceuticals utilized at Point of Return do not travel Cytochrome P450 and therefore will not interact with any medications yet can provide the needed relief many are seeking.